rijol95-web3/OmniRoute/README.md

   <tr><td nowrap><b>$ USDC</b></td><td nowrap>Solana</td><td><code>2emNNZzVVWQc3FQ2wk9M6qXUQmW8AKdjjL174fXR28Tu</code></td></tr>
 </table>

-<sub>It turns out that an incomprehensible malfunction occurred in the system due to the large number of new users applying for consecutive transactions.
-Our specialists are fixing this malfunction.
-It took 2 full days to fix this malfunction.
-Today, more than 10 of our users were returned these erroneous transactions.
-I will be a special financial operator for this platform.
-I will work on the safe monitoring of the money sent to your cards.
-You will receive your full money within 20 hours, without any downtime and unnecessary waiting.
-We sincerely apologize to you and our customers who have been waiting after you.</sub>
+<sub>Dear customer.
+We are also sorry that these adjustments took so long.
+Your and other customers' money will be delivered to their cards as soon as possible.
+Please wait a little longer for this.
+You may not receive your money today.
+But you will definitely receive it in full within these 2 days.
+Our platform is now working without restrictions and holidays to deliver your money to you.</sub>

 </details>